samng0104/TopK-in-C/README.md

 # TopK-in-C
-Implement Top K algorithm with heap sort in C language Use heap sort to implement a single-threaded TopK sort
+Implement a single-threaded TopK sort algorithm with heap sort in C language.